xploit007/United-Nations-Sustainable-Development-Goals-SDGs-7/README.md

 # United-Nations-Sustainable-Development-Goals-SDGs-7 Tableau Dashboard

-# Project Title

 ## Project Overview

-This dynamic project employed Python, Excel, and Jupyter Notebook to clean, analyze, and visualize global energy access data in alignment with Sustainable Development Goal 7 (SDG-7) on affordable and clean energy.
+This dynamic project employed Python, Excel, and Jupyter Notebook to clean, analyze, and visualize global energy access data in alignment with Sustainable Development Goal 7 (SDG-7) on affordable and clean energy using Tableau.

 ### Key Steps